aleixfortm/woled/README.md

 <br>

 ## Features
-* Send WOL packets to your local network
+* 🌐 Send WOL packets to your local network
-* User-friendliness of CLI tool
+* ✅ User-friendliness of CLI tool
-* Save, remove and list your own devices
+* 🔍 Save, remove and list your own devices
-* (WIP) Save your device data on the cloud via API calls
+* 📡 Save your device data on the cloud via API calls (WIP)

 ## Usage